ShashankGupta10/alemeno-assignment/README.md

 # Image Classifier

-The `Image Classifier` is a React project designed to facilitate the analysis and classification of images.
+The `Image Color Recognizer` is a React and Django project designed to facilitate the analysis and identification of the colors in images.
 It provides a user-friendly interface for uploading images, sending them to a backend for processing, and displaying the results in an easily understandable format.

 ## Features